11.6 Scenario Drills and Review Debriefs

 • Debrief notes should use official wording for logistics, scoring, beta timing, eligibility, retake, and maintenance facts.

-Last updated: May 2026
+Last updated: June 2026

 Make Every Miss Diagnostic

-Scenario practice is only useful if review is specific.
-A candidate who writes, I missed this because I forgot LEED, has not learned much.
+Scenario practice only pays off if review is specific.
+"I missed this because I forgot LEED" teaches nothing.
 A better debrief names the failure mode.
 Did you choose the wrong domain anchor?
 Did you answer a different question from the one asked?
 Did you confuse v4 and v5 beta timing?
 Did you accept a green-sounding distractor that invented a pass rate or promised a result?
-Did you miss an official logistics fact, such as Prometric delivery or the retake waiting period after three unsuccessful attempts within 12 months?
+Did you miss a logistics fact, such as Prometric delivery or the cap of three attempts in any 12-month period?

 FieldWhat to recordExample of useful wording

-Domain anchorPrimary topic controlling the answerEnergy and Atmosphere, not general sustainability.
+Domain anchorPrimary topic controlling the answerEnergy and Atmosphere, not "general sustainability."

 ConstraintOfficial fact or scenario limitv5 beta results are delayed until analysis is complete.